 What Does Elope really mean?

-So what does elope really mean?
+So how do you define elope?
 To elope or have an elopement, simply put, is to have the freedom to choose exactly how you want your wedding day to look.
 This can mean a lot of things.
 Your venue could be a National Park, your backyard, or a new country.
 Your guest list could be just the two of you, only close friends and family, or all of your pets.
 Modern elopements have tended to be centered around the priorities of the couples and what actually makes them the happiest.

-So what is the exact definition for elope?
-Oxford Languages describes it as such: “run away secretly in order to get married, especially without parental consent.”
-That is a big NOPE.
+What is the exact definition for elope?
+Oxford Languages defines elope as such: “to run away secretly in order to get married, especially without parental consent.”
+That is no longer the case.
 The meaning of elope has been ever changing.
 It is not a shameful, secretive way to get married.
-It isn’t running off to Vegas and getting married at a church next to a casino.
 Couples who elope today are proud and excited of their decision.
-It makes their entire wedding day experience about them!
+It makes their entire wedding day experience about them, they’re priorities, and generally only small groups are invited.
 Couples will choose to include cruises, helicopter rides, luxurious lodging, backpacking trips, and tons of other incredible activities into their elopement experience.

 What is the Difference Between Traditional Weddings and Elopements?